Skip to content

 A woman of the global majority writes with a pen in her notebook.
 She holds a cup of coffee in her other hand and sits at a wooden table in front of an open laptop.
 She wears glasses and elegant metal earrings.

+If you’ve sent me pages, I’ll arrive with line-by-line comments and structural questions to support your work.
+But I’m focused on your biggest picture growth.
 We’ll upgrade your technique… seek out places where your power is hiding between the lines… and help you become more skillfully intentional in your product and in your process.
 (I love applying practical cognitive science about memory, emotion, and creativity to give you a creative advantage!)

 An open notebook in the foreground.
 In the background, a woman who is a member of the global majority writes on a piece of paper with a yellow pencil.

+When you come to a session feeling blocked or uninspired, we’ll sort out what’s going on… and what to f*ckin’ DO about it.
 We’ll dig in.
 All the way down to grappling with major creative anxieties (if we have to) so we can find safe ways to ease you back to writing.
 Return to the page with new tools that work for you.

 Neuroscience shortcuts for reaching a flow state.
 Unexpected workarounds.
 Practical strategies.
 Mindset shifts.
 Sneak attacks.
 Big, small; no tactic left behind.